laki-spk/LakinduSPK.github.io/README.md

 **Research Fellow at Harvard Medical School & Boston Children's Hopsital     _(2023 AUG - Present)_**
 - Conducting research on decoding mechanisms of mammalian heart regeneration
-- In vivo screening and AAV targeted gene delivery
+- Use of iAAV-Barcoded human ORF libraries to determine genes involved in cardiomyocyte regeneration
-- Using R, python in analysis of 10 X genomics and single cell sequencing, identifying gene networks and relationships
+- Using R, python in analysis of multiomics and single cell sequencing  to identify gene regulatory networks and relationships
-- Performing FACS in cell sorting
+- Genotyping and imaging to identify gene expression
 - Mentoring graduate students

 **Boston Institute of Biotechnology – Scientist I     _(2023 JAN - 2023 AUG)_**
-- Conducting research on Pegozafermin (BIO89-100) which is an ideal candidate for liver and cardio-metabolic diseases
+- Conducted research on Pegozafermin (BIO89-100) which is an ideal candidate for liver and cardio-metabolic diseases
-- Performing stability assays to identify stability of drugs in megascale production
+- Performed stability assays to identify stability of drugs in megascale production
-- Performing TFF (UF/DF) and protein puriifications
+- Performed large scale (50 L) TFF (UF/DF) and protein puriifications
 - Identified optimum Dynamic Binding capacity of FGF21 on anion exchange column
-- Identified best cleaning reagents (cost effective) for regeneration of columns
+- DoE to identify best cleaning reagents (cost effective) for regeneration of columns
 - PEGylation and optimizing enzymatic reactions of FEG21, using bioinformatics for hypothesis driven testing, and dynamic binding assays to increase the product yield and to assess the interactions of the protein
 - Scale-up and Scale-down process development
 - CHO-Cell line development, AAV9 purification, protein expression, treatment with drugs and morphology characterization